-The 60-frame non-air extractor is a variant of the same sized extractor line by Cowen Manufacturing.
+The 60-frame non-air extractor is a variant of the same-sized extractor line by Cowen Manufacturing.
 It uses slightly different technology within the extraction line but takes the same number of frames at a time.
-The non-air extraction line is more economic and is great for large operations that have capacity for growth.
+The non-air extraction line is more economical and is great for large operations that have the capacity for growth.

 Kelley Beekeeping 72-Frame Stainless Steel Radial Extractor

 This is a large radial extractor made by Kelley Beekeeping.
 It takes a large number of frames at a time so you spend less time in honey extraction.
 The extractor runs on electric power.
 It is built for commercial operations and heavy use.
 Beekeepers with hundreds of frames to process get the job done quickly with this extractor.

 The 72-frame extractor is made using 22-gauge stainless steel on the sides.
 18-gauge stainless steel is used at the bottom of the large drum of this extractor.
 The extractor has a diameter of 60 inches and is 35 inches high.
 Kelley Beekeeping has made this 72-frame extractor with a variable-speed AC motor for easy use.
 This extractor comes with a 3-inch brass flange.
 The honey gate and stand needed for the extractor are sold separately.